 - SHEILA.
 Got any important city council business to take care of today? - SANDY.
 I don't know about important ...
-I have a face-toface with the mayor to discuss the broken parking meters followed by a meeting with the chamber of commerce to discuss that empty lot on the corner of Elm and Maple.
-And then there's a lunch with the Purple Hat Society. - SHEILA.
-What do they want? - SANDY.
-The usual.
-A designated daily tea time with mandatory work stoppage and my head on a platter.
+I have a face-to-face with the mayor to discuss the broken parking meters followed by a meeting with the chamber of commerce to discuss that empty lot on the corner of Elm and Maple.
+And then there's a lunch with the Purple Hat Society where they'll as for a daily tea time with mandatory work stoppage and my head on a platter.
 (Grimaces.) - SHEILA.
-Those purple hatters aren't big fans of yours, huh, Sandy? - SANDY.
-You can say that again. - SHEILA (holds up the coffee pot).
+Those purple hatters aren't big fans of yours, huh, Sandy?
 Sounds like you could use a refill. - SANDY (holds up his cup).
 Better make it a double.